dev-akhilesh/SpotifyCLone/README.md

   - Listen to songs with play/pause functionality.
   - Search for songs by title.
 - Playlist Management:

   - Create and manage playlists.
   - Add songs to playlists.
   - View individual playlists.

+## Deployment

+- **Frontend**: The frontend of this Spotify clone is deployed on Vercel.
+You can access it using the following link: [Spotify Clone Frontend](https://your-frontend-vercel-link.com).

+- **Backend**: The backend of this Spotify clone is deployed on Render.
+You can access it using the following link: [Spotify Clone Backend](https://your-backend-render-link.com).

 ## Table of Contents